LorenzoMauri/LorenzoMauri/README.md

-Hi, I'm @LorenzoMauri.
+# About me
+Hey there, I'm Lorenzo.
 Welcome to my github profile 😃

-- I'm a Data Science student at University of Milan-Bicocca with a strong statistical background

-- I'm a Data Scientist focused on ML and deep learning algorithms
+It's a pleasure introducing myself.
+I am a passionate student and worker focused on AI algorithms.
+Currently I'm attending the Data Science Master Degree at University of Milan-Bicocca and working as a Data Analyst at a company based in Lecco.

+# Contact me
-- Here is my contanct lorenzo.mauri858@gmail.com
+If you wish, here is my contanct lorenzo.mauri858@gmail.com